How to Create a Personalized Nonprofit Donation Form

 This is great for many donors because it includes a range of gifts.
 You have an option for them to make a larger gift of $100, but the $10 option makes sure you aren’t leaving out small donors.

-Special Events and Campaigns
+Set Up Special Events and Campaigns

-You can even design a donation form specifically for your recurring giving program.
+You can even design a donation request form specifically for your recurring giving program.
 Possible, for example, calls their monthly supporters “Possibilists” and their gift goes toward building a hospital in Nepal.
 Their recurring donation form is tailored to speak directly to that audience.

 Development professionals are put in the difficult position of constantly recruiting more donors while trying to create a satisfying and personal experience for them.
 You may not be able to speak to each donor individually, but creating multiple donation forms for different audiences and campaigns can help you make sure your supporters are receiving relevant appeals that interest them.